Driving tests for drivers with disabilities

-Driving test examiners for drivers with disabilities have been specially trained to be aware of your needs.
-(They are normally supervising driving test examiners).
-In addition to increased awareness of special needs, they are also trained to ensure that if you are using an adapted vehicle, you are in control of your vehicle appropriately at all times and can operate your adapted vehicle safely on the road.
+Driving test examiners for drivers with disabilities are normally supervisory (senior) examiners.
+They are specially trained to be aware of your needs.
+They are also trained to ensure that if you are using an adapted vehicle, you are in control of your vehicle appropriately at all times and can operate it safely on the road.

 Facilities for drivers with special needs

-Most driving test centres in Ireland are wheelchair-accessible.
-Given that some drivers with disabilities would prefer not to conduct the first part of their test in the centre, it is possible to have this part (i.e., the part where you are examined on your knowledge of the Rules of the Road) in your vehicle.
-You can of course opt to be tested on your knowledge of the Rules of the Road in the test centre if you wish.
+Most driving test centres in Ireland are wheelchair accessible, but you should check with your test centre in advance.
+If you would prefer not to take the first part of your test (on the Rules of the Road) at the centre, you may be allowed to take it in your vehicle.
+You can of course, choose to be tested on your knowledge of the Rules of the Road in the test centre if you wish.
 Check with your test centre in advance to see if they can facilitate wheelchair access if you would prefer this option.

 If you are deaf or hard of hearing, you are allowed to have an interpreter accompany you for the first part of the test.
-Your interpreter cannot be your driving instructor and he or she cannot accompany you on the other practical part of your test (i.e., the test of your driving skills).
-The tester may show written instructions for the first part of the test and display them as appropriate; the tester may also use basic sign language.
-You should also note that if the vehicle you present for the test is adapted to suit a disability (e.g., it has additional controls), this will be signified on your full driving licence via code numbers.
+Your interpreter cannot be your driving instructor and cannot accompany you on the practical part of your test (the test of your driving skills).
+The tester may show you written instructions for the first part of the test, and may also use basic sign language.
+If the vehicle you present for the test is adapted to suit a disability (for example, if it has additional controls), this will be shown on your full driving licence as code numbers.

-It is possible to apply for your driving test to be conducted through Irish.
-(You will need to complete the Irish language version of the application form and submit as normal).
+Anyone can apply for their driving test to be conducted through Irish.
+To do this, complete the Irish language version of the application form and submit it in the usual way.